Workshop Recordings and Feedback

 Not working harder on a price on carbon is causing more damage and costs to Nebraska farmers, ranchers and some cities that will have to move because of recurrent flooding.

-Mark Welsch over 2 years ago
+Mark Welsch about 3 years ago

 IMHO, it is primarily because OPPD does not support and lobby for a price on carbon and dividend that Don Bacon does not support it.
 He needs the public support of OPPD because it is one of the largest users of fossil fuels in his district.

-Mark Welsch over 2 years ago
+Mark Welsch about 3 years ago

 Ag is the number one industry in our state.
 OPPD should stop harming it.

-Mark Welsch over 2 years ago
+Mark Welsch about 3 years ago

 Farmers, ranchers and communities are being harmed because OPPD has and continues to burn fossil fuels, causing global warming and climate change.
 OPPD should quickly work to protect them for more harm by ending the use of fossil fuels.

-Mark Welsch over 2 years ago
+Mark Welsch about 3 years ago

 OPPD said it will be hard to comply with the regulations they are hearing about in the Reconciliation Package Congress is working on.
 OPPD should officially and publicly endorse the effort to put a price on carbon and pay people a dividend.
 Congress is talking about a price on carbon right now.
 Endorsing it would support the dividend that would protect OPPD customers from any higher prices that might happen because of changes mandated by regulations and the price on carbon.